There’s a lot that probably could be said about PS Audio‘s new DAC, the DirectStream. Which is probably why a lot has. Ha!

 I’m going to guess that, at this point, you’ll want to know two things.
 One, that the DirectStream costs $5,999.
 And two, that it sounds amazing.
 That might even cover it.
 If so, great — hope the rest of your day is as straightforwardly satisfying.
 Ciao!

 But … you’re probably still reading.
 Maybe there’s a curiosity there, or some weird inability to look away.
 Maybe someone has tied you to a chair and glued your eyelids open.
 Something.
-For those of you, still watching past your needs or better judgement, I can offer up a bit more.
+For those of you, still watching past your needs or better judgment, I can offer up a bit more.

 But not much.